jianlgler/Statistics/hw_01/README.md

 | Event handling is simpler | Event handling is a bit complex in contrast to VB.NET |
 | Each statement ends with a semicolon | Each statement does not terminate with a semicolon |
 | It is easy to write VB.NET code with the use of implicit casting | There is a need for a lot of casting and conversion to write the same lines of code in C# |

+C# and VB.NET are the two most indispensable languages for the .NET developers’ community.
+These are the reasons developers can build and present robust applications for web, mobile, and Microsoft.
+However, the ongoing debate between the two often confuses both beginner and intermediate developers to make a choice.
+After all, there are quite a few syntactical differences between C# and VB.NET.

+Deriving the results from the above-said facts about C# vs VB.NET, it goes without saying that the latter is a winner in many cases.
+Beginners can plump for VB.NET for easy VB.NET structures and syntax.
+However, if one is looking for a modern solution which along with updated features can also provide great job opportunities, C# is a better choice in the race between VB.NET vs C#.